jdesive/spring-boot_starter/README.md

 * Mockito and MockMvc for testing
 * External PostgreSQL database
 * Swagger API documentation
-* Automated Dockerization with docker-maven-plugin
+* Automated Dockerization with dockerfile-maven-plugin

 ## How to start
 ### Local